kkredit/incident-response-procedure/README.md

     access and responsibilities.
 - Audit the account revocation process.
 Was I.T. technically able to disable the employee's accounts sufficiently quickly?
-- Consider hiring practices.
+- Audit hiring practices.
 Consider background checks for employees with access to sensitive data.

 # 3. Scenario Discussions